scidesign/designbook/docs/03-twotreatments.md

 - If there is no difference then the yield would be the same even if a different treatment allocation occurred.

-- Under this assumption of no difference between the treatments, if one of the other 924 treatment allocations occurred such as A, A, A, A, B, A, A, B, B, B, B, B.  Then the data from the experiment would have been:
+- Under this assumption of no difference between the treatments, if one of the other 924 treatment allocations occurred such as A, A, B, B, A, B, B, B, A, B, A, A.  Then the data from the experiment would have been:

 $$\begin{array}{|c|c|c|c|c|c|}
 \hline